niallpaterson/niallpaterson/README.md

 🤯 Fascinated by?

-Functional programmin and architectural design patterns.
+Functional programming and architectural design patterns.

 ---